ttmgr/Thesis/README.md

 # Bioinformatic Appendices

-This document provides a comprehensive specification of the computational pipelines established for the real-time genomic surveillance of aerial and aquatic microbiomes.
-It consolidates the workflows validated in Reska et al. (2024) and Perlas et al. (2025).
-All processing steps are presented as executable command-line instructions to facilitate the replication of these analyses in diverse environmental monitoring contexts.
+This document provides a comprehensive specification of the computational pipelines established for the cumulative dissertation titled **"Genomic Surveillance of Aerial and Aquatic Microbiomes by Nanopore Sequencing."** It consolidates the bioinformatic workflows validated in the constituent studies **Reska et al. (2024)** and **Perlas et al. (2025)**.
+All processing steps are presented as executable command-line instructions to ensure the reproducibility of these real-time genomic surveillance frameworks in diverse environmental monitoring contexts.

 ## Appendix A: Air Microbiome Surveillance (Publication I)